Estate Planning

 Planned giving arrangements can benefit both donor and charity.
 You can direct cash, stock, or tangible assets to a charity, minimizing taxes and allowing you to leave more to your family.
 Following are some popular giving devices.
 This information is not legally binding; please consult an attorney for advice.

-Bequests - Name MMAC in your will.
+Bequests - Name Midtown-Metro in your will.
 Sample language: "I hereby give and bequeath [name dollar amount or percentage of the residue of your estate] to Midtown Educational Foundation, located at 718 S. Loomis Street, Chicago IL 60607 (tax ID #36-3417278), or its successors-in-interest, to be used for general charitable purposes."

 Life insurance - You don't need a large estate to make a significant gift.